JustinToribio/cleaning-nyc-hs-data/README.md

 ## Installing and running the project

 ### Download the project
-* Download or clone this repository to your computer
+* Download and extract, or clone this repository to your computer
 * Do not alter the folder/file structure or the file references in the Jupyter Notebook will break

 ### Make sure you have the `conda` package manager installed